 Boston Common Holiday Tree Lighting

 Thursday, December 1, from 4pm-8pm.
-Lights on the tree go on at about 7:55pm, followed by lights on 80+ other trees throughout the Common and the Public Garden.
+Lights on the tree - almost 7,000 of them - go on at about 7:55pm, followed by lights on 80+ other trees throughout the Common and the Public Garden.
 Refreshments and entertainment will be provided by local groups.
 This exciting event takes place near the Visitors Information Center on Tremont St and stars the special tree sent as a gift from Nova Scotia (shown in photos above).
 A free ice-skating show takes place at Frog Pond from 5pm-6pm.
 The Mayor will be joined by Santa and members of the Royal Canadian Mounted Police, and the show will close with a brief fireworks display.
 When the Mayor turns on the lights, the Boston holiday season officially begins!

 Commonwealth Avenue Mall

 Tuesday, December 1 - Thousands of twinkling white lights transform this tree-filled parkway, transforming the Mall into a sparkling forest.

 31 Nights of Lights

 From December 1 through New Year's Eve on December 31, Prudential Tower displays lights of a different color each night to bring awareness to non-profit organizations.